su8code/ethioclicks-javaapp/README.md

 After successully building our project and exporting the project as jar file There are multiple options available for converting the jar into .exe executable windows application among these methods the popular one is by using the launch4j.exe application

 Launch4j is a cross-platform tool for wrapping Java applications distributed as jars in lightweight Windows native executables.
-The executable can be configured to search for a certain JRE version or use a bundled one, and it's possible to set runtime options, like the initial/max heap size.
+The executable can be configured to search for a certain JRE version or use a bundled one(we will use our own bundler jre), and it's possible to set runtime options, like the initial/max heap size.
 The wrapper also provides better user experience through an application icon, a native pre-JRE splash screen, a custom process name, and a Java download page in case the appropriate JRE cannot be found.

 – Launch4j's website
 [Download Launch4j exe Here](http://launch4j.sourceforge.net/)